Understanding Win32 App Detection Rules in Microsoft Intune

 IntuneManagementExtension.log

-The Detection rules process starts and it’s checks for the defined rule.
-As you can see below, we have added two File based detection rules.
-The first rule was to check file existence while second rule was to check file version.
+The Detection rules process starts and it checks for the defined rule.
+As you can see below, we have added two File-based detection rules.
+The first rule was to check file existence while the second rule was to check file version.
 The evaluation of both rules must be true for application to get detected as installed.
 You can see in IntuneManagementExtension.log that it’s checked for file or folder existence rule first.

 [Win32App] Checked filePath: D:\Program Files\WinZip26\Winzip64.exe, Exists: True, applicationDetected: True [Win32App] Checked under Path: D:\Program Files\WinZip26, filePath:D:\Program Files\WinZip26\Winzip64.exe, agent was checking under expanded: D:\Program Files\WinZip26\Winzip64.exe, applicationDetected: True